-Dr. Frank Bartol: Research in the Bartol lab focusses on identification of factors affecting uterine development and function with emphasis given to domestic ungulate species and companion animals.
-Techniques employed include advanced histotechniques such as multispectral imaging and laser microdissection.
-Recent publications and reviews of this work can be found via Pubmed using the following PMID numbers: 23136302, 23100582, 22033320, 22133692, 22959316
+Dr. Frank Bartol: Research in the Bartol lab focusses on identification of factors affecting uterine development and function with emphasis given to domestic ungulate species and companion animals, now including the horse.
+Analytical procedures employed include advanced histotechniques such as multispectral imaging and laser microdissection.
+Recent publications and reviews of this work can be found via Pubmed using the following PMID numbers: 23619340, 23136302, 23100582, 22033320, 22133692, 22959316

-Dr. Pete W. Christopherson and Dr. Mary K. Boudreaux: Inherited Diseases of Platelets.
-Our laboratory is involved with evaluating inherited platelet disorders in dogs, horses, and cows at the functional, biochemical, and molecular level.
-Students working in my laboratory would have exposure to a broad array of experiences ranging from blood collection, platelet isolation, platelet function testing, DNA isolation, PCR techniques, and flow cytometry.
+Dr. Mary K. Boudreaux and Dr. Pete W. Christopherson: Inherited Diseases of Hemostasis.
+Our laboratory is involved with evaluating inherited platelet and coagulation disorders in dogs, horses, and cows at the functional, biochemical, and molecular level.
+Students working in our laboratory would have exposure to a broad array of experiences ranging from blood collection, platelet isolation, platelet function testing, DNA isolation, PCR techniques, and flow cytometry.

 Dr. Reid Hanson: A Study of the Visco-elastic and Friction Profiles of Equine Cartilage Surfaces.
 Our lab seeks to characterize and compare the material properties of cartilage located within various joints of the equine limb.
 Specifically, we will investigate the visco-elastic stiffness and friction coefficient of the biphasic cartilage structure.
 These biphasic properties affect the performance of the joint as it carries different loads and motions.
 This study is to determine if different types of joints with different ranges of motion possess different material properties best suited for the joint’s individual conditions.
 Analyzing the various cartilage surfaces within each joint and between joints will lead to a better understanding of the mechanisms controlling the performance of healthy joints in horses and humans.
 This data will be used to translate into the design of better artificial joints.

-Dr. Michael H. Irwin and Dr. Carl A. Pinkert: Genetic Engineering of Animals.
-Ongoing studies revolve around innovative approaches toward manipulation of mitochondrial genetics in mice, swine and cattle.
-Using gene transfer techniques targeting the mitochondrial DNA (mtDNA) genome, we are developing genetically modified animal models of: 1) increased production efficiency – harnessing mitochondrial genetics to enhance metabolic and production performance and 2) severely debilitating (and often lethal) human disorders caused by genetic mutations that affect mitochondrial function.
-Our genetically altered animal models will be used to provide a greater understanding of mitochondrial dynamics and pave the way for a host of basic and translational technologies including targeted gene therapies.
-Possible summer projects will focus on: 1) animal characterizations, 2) developing molecular/cloning skills and 3) participating in the creation of engineered laboratory and domestic animal models.
+Dr. Michael H. Irwin: Rodent models of mitochondrial disease.
+Ongoing studies revolve around innovative approaches toward manipulation of mitochondrial genetics, modeling of mitochondrial complex I dysfunction, and testing of potential therapies in mice and rats.
+We are developing animal models of severely debilitating (and often lethal) human disorders caused by genetic mutations that affect mitochondrial function.
+Our animal models will be used to provide a greater understanding of mitochondrial dynamics and pave the way for a host of basic and translational technologies including targeted gene therapies.
+Possible summer projects will focus on: 1) animal and cultured cell line characterizations, 2) developing molecular/cloning skills and 3) participating in the creation of genetically engineered laboratory animal models.

 Dr. Douglas Martin: Molecular Therapy of Neurodegenerative Disease.
 The laboratory’s model of neurodegenerative disease is feline gangliosidosis, similar to human Tay-Sachs disease, a disorder in which abnormal function of lysosomes causes progressive nervous system dysfunction and death.
 Though first reported in 1881, Tay-Sachs disease remains virtually untreatable, and affected children die by 5 years of age after spending several years in a semi-vegetative state.
 However, new gene therapy strategies have been tested in mouse models of gangliosidosis with excellent results.
 Before inclusion in human clinical trials, new therapies are tested in the feline model for safety and therapeutic benefit.
 The laboratory employs a variety of experimental techniques including intracranial injection of therapeutic agents, MRI-based analyses of disease progression, and biochemical and molecular biological evaluation of therapeutic benefit.
 Students may participate in both experimental procedures and laboratory research.
 This work is part of an international effort of collaborative scientists and physicians, the Tay-Sachs Gene Therapy Consortium, whose goal is to begin gene therapy clinical trials in humans.